-- Crochet, an article including felted items - Knitting, made either by hand or machine, including felted items - Needle Arts, created by hand using any of the following techniques: embroidery and cross-stitch, needlepoint, candlewicking, crewel, lace work, and/or applique. - Patchwork and Quilting, an article - Rug making, techniques include braiding, latch hook, tying, floor cloth, etc. - Spinning, a skein minimum 10 yards in length - Weaving, attach information about the type of loom or process used.
+- Crochet, an article including felted items - Knitting, made either by hand or machine, including felted items - Needle Arts, created by hand using any of the following techniques: embroidery and cross-stitch, needlepoint, candle wicking, crewel, lace work, and/or applique. - Patchwork and Quilting, includes quilts, pillows, pillow cases, tree skirts, etc. that are sewn but non-wearable items; it is acceptable for the exhibitor to create patchwork and have someone else quilt it. - Rug making, techniques include braiding, latch hook, tying, floor cloth, etc. - Spinning, a skein minimum 10 yards in length - Weaving, attach information about the type of loom or process used.
 Woven wood reed basket, should be exhibited in Visual Arts. - Ethnic Arts, fiber art technique associated with specific country or culture.
 Practical skill developed to provide basic family needs (apparel, home furnishings or decorations).
-Or a method maintained throughout history and passed on to others, such as batik, Swedish huck towel weaving, mud cloth, bobbin weaving, tatting, felted items that are not knitted or crocheted, etc. Attach info. on history of the ethnic art, where it was used, by whom, how it was used, short description of the technique, etc. - Macramé, an article
+Or a method maintained throughout history and passed on to others, such as batik, Swedish huck towel weaving, mud cloth, bobbin weaving, tatting, felted items that are not knitted or crocheted, etc. Attach info. on history of the ethnic art. - Macramé, an article